 Ronda de la Universitat 37

 La Taverna de Barcelona, located in the very heart of the city, treats you to live sports screenings and includes a cracking Spanish atmosphere.
 Just a stone’s throw from Plaça Catalunya, this great place is the hub of passionate football fans, especially those “locos” for FC Barcelona.
 On the menu, you will come across traditional Spanish tapas as well as familiar bar snack favorites.
-It gets busy, so book your table for the big games!
+It gets busy and the drinks are a bit pricey, so book your table for the big games!

 Carrer de Lleida, 7